DEV-learn-co-students/rainbowfish-batchy-batch-0/README.md

 # rainbowfish
-Rainbow fish, native to Eastern Zanzabar are delicious.
+Rainbow fish, a violent, shapeshifting predator from nubunine.